redifo/pick-your-poison/README.md

 * [convertio.co](https://convertio.co) To covert images into webp format.

 * [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik/related) - a google chrome extension that allows you to spell check your webpage.
 Used to check the site and the readme for spelling errors.

+* [sweetalert2](https://sweetalert2.github.io/) Used to display the warning when clicked on the main menu during game.

 - - -